ignatiusmb/mauss.dev/workspace/content/routes/posts/fractured-memories/+article.md

 date: 2025-10-10
 theme: reflection
 title: An Outsider Inside Myself
-description: the strange feeling of living my own life, yet remembering it as if i were watching someone else's.
+description: "the strange feeling of living my own life, yet remembering it as if i were watching someone else's."
 tags: [memory, introspection]
 ---